Navneet547/Online-polling-system/README.md

 **Getting Started**

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+**First Download the project by url or download a zip file and extract with your own folder **

 **Copy this code and paste into your terminal to install all the Prerequisites**